The Berry Boys Boxing Hall stood in Northumberland Avenue, Laindon opposite

 had previously been based at a number of different locations these being: St. Michael's Mission Hall, long since demolished, in

-Salisbury Avenue, Langdon Hills, and a once residential property called Balmoral House in High Road, Laindon between the Post
+Salisbury Avenue, Langdon Hills, and from 1st September, 1956 at the once residential property Balmoral House in High Road,

 The Northumberland Avenue hall was built partially of brick, including a small extension to the front, and had a corrugated